 Of course, one of the biggest mistakes managers make when developing their people is that they don’t spend enough time doing it.
 Or, even worse, aren’t spending any time at all.
 The fact that you’re reading this indicates that you care, and are trying to avoid this common mistake.

 Even imperfect development beats what many employees telling me they’re getting–nada.

-The only way to achieve exponentially greater results is to get every member of your team functioning on more cylinders, as individuals and as a team.
+The only way to achieve exponentially greater results is to get every member of your team functioning on more cylinders, as individuals, and as a team.

-Good managers spend at least 10-20% of their time developing their people.
+Great managers spend at least 10-20% of their time developing their people.